Develop

 Parcel is the recommended bundler used across Atlassian.

-yarn install @atlaskit/tokens
+yarn add @atlaskit/tokens

-yarn install --dev @compiled/parcel-config
+yarn add --dev @compiled/parcel-config

 Assuming you already have Parcel running, add a .compiledcssrc file and modify your .parcelrc file: